xiang17/opentelemetry-dotnet/examples/AspNetCore/README.md

 in the tutorial.

-To generate telemetry including HTTP metrics, make a request at `https://localhost:<port>/WeatherForecast`.
+To generate telemetry including HTTP metrics, make a request at `https://localhost:5000/WeatherForecast`.

-Note: `<port>` is a randomly chosen port number.
-It is generated when running the example for the first time.

 ## Export metrics to Prometheus